dstackai/dstack/docs/docs/concepts/services.md

 </div>

-The `image` property is optional.
-If not specified, `dstack` uses its own Docker image, pre-configured with Python, Conda, and essential CUDA drivers.
+The YAML file allows you to specify your own Docker image, environment variables, resource requirements, etc.

-If you run such a configuration, once the service is up, you'll be able to access it at `https://<run name>.<gateway domain>` (see how to [set up a gateway](#set-up-a-gateway)).
+If image is not specified, `dstack` uses its own (pre-configured with Python, Conda, and essential CUDA drivers).

-!!! info "Configuration options"
+For more details on the file syntax, refer to [`.dstack.yml`](../reference/dstack.yml.md).

-    Configuration file allows you to specify a custom Docker image, environment variables, and many other options.
-For more details, refer to the [Reference](../reference/dstack.yml.md#service).
+### Configure model mapping

-### Model mapping
+By default, if you run a service, its endpoint is accessible at `https://<run name>.<gateway domain>`.

-If your service is running a model, you can configure the model mapping to be able to access it via the OpenAI-compatible interface.
+If you run a model, you can optionally configure the mapping to make it accessible via the OpenAI-compatible interface.

 <div editor-title="serve.dstack.yml">